Photosynq/PhotosynQ-Documentation/docs/tutorials/building-a-protocol.md

 ]
 ```

-::: tip
+::: tip Tip
-**Tip:** Continue with the Macro Tutorial to learn how to calculate Phi2 from the recorded measurement.
+Continue with the Macro Tutorial to learn how to calculate Phi2 from the recorded measurement.
 :::

 [JSON_URL]: https://www.w3schools.com/js/js_json_intro.asp